obenland/wp-display-header/readme.txt

 Tags: admin, custom header, header, header image, custom header image, display header, display dynamic header, custom, dynamic, fast, header, image, images, page, plugin, posts
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=MWUA92KA2TL6Q
 Requires at least: 3.2
-Tested up to: 3.3.1
+Tested up to: 3.4-beta2
-Stable tag: 1.5.3
+Stable tag: 2.0.0

-Select a specific header or random header image for each content item.
+Select a specific header or random header image for each content item or archive page.

 == Description ==

-This plugin lets you specify a header image for each post individually from your default headers and custom headers.
+This plugin lets you specify a header image for each post, page, custom post type or archive page individually, from your default headers and custom headers.

-It adds a meta box in the post edit screens with the header selection.
+It adds a meta box in the post edit screens with the header selection and a settings field in the edit profile and each taxonomy edit screen.
 If no specific header is specified for a post it will fall back to the default selection.
 There is no change of template files necessary as this plugin hooks in the existing WordPress API to unfold its magic.